Azure-App-Service/ruby/README.md

 - **APP_COMMAND_LINE** - overrides the 'rails server' command.
 Make sure your site starts on port 3000 unless specified through $PORT

 ## Deployment steps
-When a site is deployed to App Service using git, the Kudu site (appsvc/kudu:1.3) will run a series of steps on the site to make it deployment ready.
-The next release (1.4) will have extra steps which will be marked.
+When a site is deployed to App Service using git, the Kudu site (appsvc/kudu:1.4) will run a series of steps on the site to make it deployment ready.
 1. Check for existence of Gemfile
-2. run `bundle clean` to remove any changed/unnecessary gems (1.4)
+2. run `bundle clean` to remove any changed/unnecessary gems
-3. run `bundle install --deployment $OPTIONS` to install gems to vendor folder. $OPTIONS will turn into any --without parameters.
-(1.4 uses `--path "vendor/bundle" instead of --deployment`)
+3. run `bundle install --path "vendor/bundle"` to install gems to vendor folder. $OPTIONS will turn into any --without parameters.
-4. run `bundle package` to package gems into vendor/cache folder (1.4)
+4. run `bundle package` to package gems into vendor/cache folder
 5. If $ASSETS_PRECOMPILE is defined as true, then we run `bundle exec rake --trace assets:precompile`

 ## Site startup